TencentARC/ArcNerf/docs/visual.md

 - title: title of the fig
 - save_path: if `None`, will show the fig, otherwise save it
 - axis range: update by the component with max values (xyz), show in a cube with same lengths.
+- return_fig: If set to True and save_path is None, will return the fig(plt) or numpy array(plotly) for further usage.

 # plot2d
 In `common.visual`, we provide a `draw_2d_components` that is